blazkv/cybersec-learning-journal/README.md

 ## 👋 About Me

-I'm an aspiring cybersecurity professional with a degree in Information Security, currently focused on gaining real-world skills through labs, certification prep, and project-based learning.
+I’m an aspiring cybersecurity professional based in Slovenia, holding a degree in Information Security.
+I am currently focused on gaining practical, real-world skills through hands-on labs, certification preparation, and project-based learning.

-**Current Focus:**
+Current Focus:
-- TryHackMe learning paths
+- Completing TryHackMe learning paths to build practical skills
-- Home labs for Windows & Linux
+- Building and managing home labs for Windows and Linux environments
-- Google Cybersecurity Professional Certificate
+- Pursuing the Google Cybersecurity Professional Certificate
-- CompTIA Security+ Certificate
+- Preparing for the CompTIA Security+ certification

----
+I am passionate about continuous learning and eager to contribute to security operations teams as I develop my expertise.

 ## 📓 Writeups